TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imgresource.rst

    web

 :aspect:`Description`
    Target file extension for the processed image.
-The value :ts:`web` checks if the file extension is one of gif, jpg, jpeg, or png and if not it will find the best target extension.
+The value :typoscript:`web` checks if the file extension is one of gif, jpg, jpeg, or png and if not it will find the best target extension.
 The target extension must be in the list of file extensions perceived as images.
 This is defined in